alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 ### Getting started

-Getting started with Security Hub requires just a few clicks from the Management Console to begin aggregating findings and conducting security checks.
+To start using AWS Security Hub, it only takes a few clicks from the Management Console to start adding findings and performing security checks.

 ![security-hub-1](/assets/img/posts/2022-06-04-aws-security-hub-deep-dive/security-hub-1.png){:class="border"}

-As you can view in the image, you have to enable AWS Config.
-You could download
+As you can see in the image, you only need to check the Security Standard you want to enable and then enable de service.
+Additionally, you can download a CloudFormation template to deploy it as StackSet.

 ![security-hub-2](/assets/img/posts/2022-06-04-aws-security-hub-deep-dive/security-hub-2.png){:class="border"}